top of page

 1.4 - Springdale Mills

-2.8 - Mill St parking lot
+2.8 - Mill Street parking lot – porta-potty and picnic table.

-3.0 - Overlook high over Quinapoxet River
+3.0 - Overlook high over Quinapoxet River.

-3.6 - Shaft #2 of the Quabbin Aqueduct
+3.6 - Shaft #2 of the Quabbin Aqueduct.

-3.7 - Cross Manning St and continue on the
+3.7 - Cross Manning Street and continue on the MCRT (caution – busy road)

 Additional Information